HomeStartup InsightDistribution Strategy FOR FMCG Products

 5. Monitor and assess channel development trends across the industry, including competitors, to gain external perspectives and avoid internal biases.

-7. Evaluate existing distribution channels such as traditional retail, e-commerce, and direct-to-consumer based on product and audience suitability.
-Adopt a multi-channel strategy to maximise market reach.
+7. Evaluate existing distribution channels such as traditional retail, e-commerce and direct-to-consumer based on product and audience suitability.
+Adopting a multi-channel strategy can aid in maximising market reach.

 9. Build strategic partnerships with retailers and distributors to enhance market presence and execution.
-Align incentives and collaborate on joint business plans for mutual benefit.
+Align incentives and collaborate on joint business plans to benefit both parties.

 Conclusion